Baqend/Orestes-Bloomfilter/README.md

 Orestes Bloom filter library
 ===================

 This is a set of Bloom filters we implemented as we found all existing open-source implementations to be lacking in various aspects.
-We will publish a statistical and performance analysis soon.
-Documentation on how to use these Bloom filters from a single applications as well as in a distributed, concurrent, Redis-based implementation will also follow.
+This libary takes some inspiration from the [simple Bloom filter implementation of Magnus Skjegstad](https://github.com/MagnusS/Java-BloomFilter) and the [Ruby Bloom filters by Ilya Grigorik](https://github.com/igrigorik/bloomfilter-rb).

+The Bloom filter is a probabilistic set data structure which is very small.
+This is achieved by allowing false positives with some probability *p*.
+It has an `add` and `contains` operation which a both very fast (time complexity *O(1)*).
+The Counting Bloom filter is an extension of the Bloom filter with a `remove` operation at the cost of incurring an additional space overhead for counting.
+There are many good introductions to Bloom filters: the [Wikipedia article](http://en.wikipedia.org/wiki/Bloom_filter) is excellent, and even better is a [survey by Broder and Mitzenmacher](http://www.cs.utexas.edu/~yzhang/teaching/cs386m-f8/Readings/im2005b.pdf).
+Typical use cases of Bloom filters are content summaries and sets that would usually grow too large in fields such as networking, distributed systems, databases and analytics.

+There are 4 types of Bloom filters in the Orestes Bloom filter library:
+* **Bloom filter**, a regular in-memory Java Bloom filter
+* **Counting Bloom filter**, a Counting Bloom Filter which supports element removal
+* **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications
+* **Redis Counting Bloom Filter**, a Redis-backed, concurrency-safe Counting Bloom filter in two variants: one that holds a pregenerated regular Bloom filter and relies on Redis Lua scripting and one that can be distributed through client side consistent hasing or Redis Cluster

+## Features
+What kind of Bloom filters are there in the library?

 ### Regular Bloom Filter
 The regular Bloom filter is very easy to use.
 It is the base class of all other Bloom filters.
 Figure out, how many elements you expect to have in the Bloom filter ( *n* ) and then which false positive rate is tolerable ( *p* ).